 Machine Learning, a subset of AI, involves training algorithms on vast amounts of data to make predictions or decisions without being explicitly programmed.
-In the context of historical preservation, Machine Learning models can be trained on architectural styles, motifs, and designs from specific periods or cultures.
+In historical preservation, we can train Machine Learning models on architectural styles, motifs, and designs from specific periods or cultures.

 When faced with a ruined or partially destroyed monument, these algorithms can accurately predict what the original structure might have looked like.
 The digital reconstructions thus generated are not merely speculative renditions but are rooted in extensive historical and architectural data.

 Digitally reconstructed monuments can serve as invaluable educational tools.
 AI can integrate them into academic curriculums, giving students a tangible sense of history, far removed from the abstract nature of textbooks.
 For communities with a compromised cultural heritage because of external invasions, conflicts, or other reasons, these digital reconstructions can play a therapeutic role, restoring a sense of identity and pride.